BogdanSicu/Java-Unit-Testing-with-Spring-Boot-Mockito/README.md

       - when(dataServiceMock.retrieveAllData()).thenReturn(new int[] {1,2,3});
     - }
   - by using the method above it is easier to maintain the tests as we are not dependent on any addition to an interface (if somebody adds a method to an interface we don't have to implement it)
+  - we can also inject the mock by using the following approach -> this way we don't need to setup the mock with mock(SomeDataService.class) as before
+    - @ExtendWith(MockitoExtension.class) // @RunWith(MockitoJUnitRunner.class) for JUnit 4
+    - class SomeBusinessInjectMockTest {
+    - @InjectMocks
+    - SomeBusinessImpl business = new SomeBusinessImpl();
+    - @Mock
+    - SomeDataService dataServiceMock;
+    - }

 ### Section 3